Cultural Sector Recovery Grants for Organizations

 Are Mass Cultural Council staff available for questions?

 Yes.
-There will be information sessions for the Pandemic Recovery Grants for Organizations on August 10 and August 11, 2022.
-There will also be “office hours” where you can join small groups to discuss any of your questions.
-You can also contact Mass Cultural Council staff for guidance.
+There is a recorded information session and slide deck for the Pandemic Recovery Grants for Organizations.
+There are also “office hours” where you can join small groups to discuss any of your questions.
+One-on-one support is also available.
+Additionally, you can also email Mass Cultural Council staff or call 617-858-2821 for guidance.

 Can you translate the guidelines and application into another language?